 The letter to the church in Pergamon

-This church is about to fail, and all because of Balaam?
-He is not really the problem.
+This church is about to fail and, although it seems to be because of Balaam, he is not really the problem.

 The church in Pergamon